esoeylemez/esoeylemez.github.io/tutorial/monoids.md

 identity, an action that is neutral with respect to IO composition.
 Which action could we compose with any other action to yield the original action?
 The action that does nothing.
-If we compose any action `c` with an action that does nothing, the result is just `c` again.
+If we compose any action `c` with the action that does nothing, the result is just `c` again.

 ``` haskell